-Ruby Port or Tawny Port is the traditional wine to have with a traditional Christmas pudding.
+Ruby Port or Tawny Port are the traditional wines to have with a traditional Christmas pudding.
 The warm fruitiness of ruby port and the nutty flavours of tawny port both complement the rich fruit & nut flavours of the Christmas pudding.
 Which of these you choose is a matter of personal preference, whether you prefer the fruity ruby or the nutty tawny.
-But should you want to try something very different, I can recommend the following:

 For mince pies and any spicy or nutty cake a tawny port works really well.
 The combination of the nutty flavours of the port match perfectly with the dried fruits and nuts of mince pies (and Christmas Pudding).
 The acidity of the port should also help balance the richness of the mincemeat.

-Bila-Haut’s Vin Doux Naturel is fresh and fruity but its hints of warm spice, nuts and raisins are the perfect match for mince pies.
+Bila-Haut’s Vin Doux Naturel is fresh and fruity but its hints of warm spice, nuts and raisins are also the perfect match for mince pies.

 Prosecco is the classic partner for this Italian Christmas speciality, ask most Italians!
 It should be Extra Dry Prosecco which is a bit of a misnomer as Extra Dry is actually slightly sweeter than Brut (which is the normal level of sweetness of most of the Champagne that we drink here in the UK).

-However I know some Italians who swear by the afore-mentioned Moscato because it’s slight sweetness is the perfect match with the not-too-sweet panettone.
+However I know some Italians who swear by the afore-mentioned Moscato d’Asti because it’s slight sweetness is the perfect match with the not-too-sweet panettone.

 Trifle and other creamy and fruity desserts will also benefit from a sweet sparkling Moscato d’Asti because whilst the wine is sweet it also has mouth-watering acidity which cuts through the rich cream and custard and complements the fruit.

-Tawny port will complement the dried fruit and nuttiness of a trifle laden with sherry, though it must be a prt with good acidity to slice through the cream.
+Tawny port will complement the dried fruit and nuttiness of a trifle laden with sherry, though it must be a port with good acidity to slice through the cream.
 And obviously sherry might also do the trick!

 But if you really don’t want sweeter wine with your trifle, try something like a Crémant de Bourgogne – this champagne-like sparkling white wine is fruity and creamy and will complement all the cream in the trifle.

-People often stick to the red wine they have been drinking with their main course when they get to their dessert but this is in most cases a mistake as they soon find out.
+People often stick to the red wine they have been drinking with their main course when they get to their dessert but, in most cases, this is a mistake as they soon find out.
 Certainly when eating a chocolate dessert, avoid red wine as the tannins found in most red wines can clash with chocolate and make the wine taste very bitter.

 So for rich chocolate desserts again my advice would be to try a sparkling Moscato d’Asti – the lightness of this wine and the bubbles will cut through the richness.
 Ruby port is an alternative as it is fruity enough to provide a foil to all that rich chocolate.

 And for something a little different, you could try an ice wine also known as eiswein.
-These are wines produced from grapes left to freeze on the vines; when the grapes are pressed only the sweet juices that have not frozen are used in the wines.
-Ice wine should also have good acidity to prevent them being too sweet and to help them pair well with most puddings.
+These are wines produced from grapes left to freeze on the vines; when the grapes are pressed, only the sweet juices that have not frozen are used in the wines.
+Ice wines should also have good acidity to prevent them being too sweet and to help them pair well with most puddings.
 Chocolate and ice wine is a particularly good match!

 And of course there is always dessert wine like Sauternes which will pair well with most desserts and – perhaps more surprisingly – with blue cheeses like Roquefort (and with foie gras for those with a preference for more savoury dishes).